IndicoSystems/Proxy-common/README.md

+> Proxy-Common has for development purposes been included in the main-Proxy-package.
+> This means that the current documentation is no longer publicly available.
+>
+> However, we are uncluding the documentation with every installation of Proxy.

 # Indico Proxy common

 This project holds common resources and interfaces for Indico Proxy, and its connectors.
 These are meant to be resources for independent connectors for Proxy.